pullisanisatvika/CryptoSpace/README.md

 Phase 1: Charting Your Course (Planning & Foundation) S1-Choosing Your Development Path:
--Native App vs. Progressive Web App (PWA):  This is a crucial decision impacting development complexity and reach.
+1)Native App vs. Progressive Web App (PWA):  This is a crucial decision impacting development complexity and reach.

--Native App (深いネイティブアプリ, Fukai Neitive Appu): Offers a more immersive experience with access to device features.
+2)Native App (深いネイティブアプリ, Fukai Neitive Appu): Offers a more immersive experience with access to device features.
 Requires coding knowledge for specific platforms (Swift for iOS, Java/Kotlin for Android) and submission to respective app stores (Apple App Store, Google Play Store).

--Progressive Web App (プログレッシブウェブアプリ, Puroguresshibu Webbu Appuri): Easier to develop (potentially using drag-and-drop builders), accessible through any web browser, but may lack some functionalities compared to native apps.
+3)Progressive Web App (プログレッシブウェブアプリ, Puroguresshibu Webbu Appuri): Easier to develop (potentially using drag-and-drop builders), accessible through any web browser, but may lack some functionalities compared to native apps.

-Consideration: If targeting a broad audience and prioritizing ease of access, a PWA might be ideal.
-For a more polished experience with deeper device integration, a native app could be the way to go.
+(Consideration: If targeting a broad audience and prioritizing ease of access, a PWA might be ideal.
+For a more polished experience with deeper device integration, a native app could be the way to go.)

 S2-Selecting Your Development Tools:
 -Coding vs. No-Code:  This depends on your programming proficiency.